mohdsalihem/NotesApp/README.md

 ## Notes App

 - Simple note-taking app.
-Users can sign up and login to the app.
-Basic validations added in every form
+Users can sign up and login into the app.
+Authorization implemented using JWT

-- Username already exist check - async validation implemented in signup component
+- Users can add, edit, update, delete and search their notes

 - Authorization implemented using JWT